spo0ds/Deep-Dive-into-DEFI/Day65/Day65.md

 ```solidity
 require(either(dart <= 0, both(_mul(ilk.Art, ilk.rate) <= ilk.line, debt <= Line)), "Vat/ceiling-exceeded");
 ```
+Whatever you're doing with the vault, it should either decrease the debt or decrease the debt but not go beyond the ceiling.

 First multiplication of ilk.Art and ilk.rate should be less than equals to ilk.line which means multiplication of total normalized stablecoin debt and accumulated rates should be less than or equals to debt ceiling.